August 4 FRIDAY — You Can’t Get There By Car!

 Ten years before Durant built St. Williams in 1890 to help provide a center for community life in Durant, NY, he built the Episcopal Mission of the Good Shepherd in 1880.
 Both churches were dedicated to the people of Raquette Lake.
 Both churches were designed by the firm of Josiah Cleveland Cady, architect of the original Metropolitan Opera House in New York City.
 Good Shepherd was designed in the ‘stick” style and St. William’s in the “shingle” style.
 Originally known as Bluff Island, St. Hubert’s was sold in 1879 for $1 to the Diocese of Albany and immediately renamed in honor of the patron saint of hunters.
 The location was perfect- directly across the bay from the fledgling community of Durant on Long Point.

 Once a year the family who own Church of the Good Shepherd hosts a vesper service, on Sunday during Durant Days.
 Marvel at the 1883 Tiffany Stained Glass Windows.
 Sing hymns accompanied by the 1873 Estey Pump organ.
 The bell in the tower dates from 1880!

-You will see the Main Lodge where guests still stay, the Dining Hall, the Bowling Alley, the Blacksmith’s Shop, the Barn and Carriage House.
+You will see the Main Lodge where guests still stay at Great Camp Sagamore, the Dining Hall, the Bowling Alley, the Blacksmith’s Shop, the Barn and Carriage House.
 You’ll marvel at the rustic luxury enjoyed by the Vanderbilt family.